Extreme Weather and Bible End Time Prophecy

 Now the Good News

 There is no need to worry!
 Those who trust in the Lord Jesus (Heb: Yeshua) are eternally safe in the hands of the living God:

 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life (John 3:16)

-You do not have to go through the extremes of these end time judgements (the ‘wrath’ of God).
+Moreover, Bible prophecy strongly implies that you do not have to go through the extremes of these end time judgements (the ‘wrath’ of God).
 The Bible promises all those who put their trust in Jesus will be exempt from ‘the hour of trial that is coming upon the whole world’ (Revelation 3:10).
-Many believe that those who trust in Christ will be rescued from what is coming, just like Noah was rescued before the Flood.
+How?
+Many believe that those who trust in the living Christ will be miraculously rescued from what is coming, just like Noah was rescued before the Flood.
 Jesus said that at the end of this age:

 There shall be two men in the field: one will be taken, and one will be left

 Two women will be grinding at the mill: one will be taken, and one will be left (Matthew 24:40-41)

 So don’t delay; Jesus is returning to earth soon.
 Put your trust in Jesus and receive His peace, forgiveness and security in an insecure world.